 New Breed of Cerber Ransomware Employs Anti-Sandbox Armoring

 Most sandboxes typically have some API monitoring module to be able to identify and describe what the program is trying to do.
 In order to do this, they hook APIs that they want to monitor using various techniques.
 Typically, a hook works by modifying the first address of the API call instructions to insert a jump to a specific address of the hooking module.
-The hooking module then proceed to whatever it wants to do with that code and then will jump back to the original API address.
+The hooking module then proceeds to do whatever it wants to do with that code and then will jump back to the original API address.
 The following diagram depicts the typical flow of execution.

 Just recently, we found Cerber samples that behave differently when hooked.
 When it is not hooked, the sample will just proceed with its normal malware routine.
 The sample is a NSIS compiled malware and it has the following files: